 SAP Tips: Change Database tables directly

-SAP being a very robust system has some flaws.. maybe they kept it intentionally so that we can play with it.
-Anyways, As far as i know there are two ways in which the table data can be changed directly incase if you do not have a SM30 view or there is no interface written to handle the database tables.
+SAP is a very robust system has some flaws.. maybe they kept it intentionally so that we can play with it.
+Anyways, As far as I know there are two ways in which the table data can be changed directly incase if you do not have an SM30 view or there is no interface written to handle the database tables.

 One easy way of handling it the use of ‘&SAP_EDIT ‘.
-Just go to SE16n and give the table name and in the command windows key in ‘&SAP_EDIT’(without quotes) and execute.
+Just go to SE16n and give the table name and in the command windows key in ‘&SAP_EDIT'(without quotes) and execute.
 You will have all the values editable.
-Ofcourse not the primary keys…!
+Of course not the primary keys…!
 If you want to change the primary keys.. then just delete it and create a new entry in SE16n.
+Any changes you make are saved in other tables, go to SE16 and type SE16N* and you will see the tables which track these changes.

 the other way is below.. need a very little debugging experience.

-Here is a simple example which will allow you to modify any content of the table directly without the need of table maintenance.
+Here is a simple example which will allow you to modify any content of the table directly without the need for table maintenance just with a bit of debugging experience.

 Give any material number.